Skip to content

 Your SSN stays with you for your entire life.
 If you leave the U.S. and come back, your SSN will never change.

-Social Security Numbers are generally assigned to people who are authorized to work in the United States to report your earnings and wages to the government.
+Social Security Numbers are generally assigned to people who are authorized to work in the United States in order to report your earnings and wages to the government.
 More details can be found here: https://www.ssa.gov/pubs/EN-05-10181.pdf.

 If you have a job offer (on-campus or off-campus), you will need to apply in person at the closest Social Security office located in Provo, Utah.
 Please contact the Center for Global Engagement to find out when the next Social Security trip will take place.